Short on time?

 Boot the Oculus Up

-In some instances, the hard reboot will not be able to help you, and your Oculus Quest 2 will still be stuck on the logo.
+In some instances, the hard reboot will not be able to help you, and your Oculus Quest 2 is still stuck on the logo.
 In this situation, you should turn to the boot menu of the Oculus device.
 To access this menu, you need to turn off the headset and then press the power and volume down (-) buttons at the same time.

 Once the boot menu appears, you can use the volume buttons to select the Boot device option and the power button to click on it.
 That should boot up the Oculus so you can move past the Meta logo.